Philip Basoah

-Philip Atta Basoah is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Kumawu Constituency in the Ashanti Region on the ticket of the New Patriotic Party.
+Philip Atta Basoah (18 November 1969 – 27 March 2023) was a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Kumawu Constituency in the Ashanti Region on the ticket of the New Patriotic Party.

 Early life

-Philip was born on November 18, 1969.
+Philip was born on 18 November 1969, and died on Monday, 27 March 2023.
 He hails from Kumawu in the Ashanti region of Ghana.

 Education

 He had master's degree at the Paris graduate school of management in 2012 and also had Bachelor of Arts at the University of Cape Coast, Ghana in 2000.
 He also had his GCE A level in 1994 and his GCE O level in 1991 and his MLSC in 1986.

 Career

 He was the projects coordinator for Ghana Education Service in the Ashanti Region.
 He was also the District Chief Executive at the Ministry of Local Government for the Sekyere East District from June 2005 to January 2009.
 He was a tutor at the Agogo Senior High School.